 \subsubsection{Coefficients of SSL}

-In this section, we first explore the two most important hyperparameters: ${\beta _1}$,the coefficients of hierarchical self-supervised loss based on cross-channel matching representations(auxiliary task 1) and ${\beta _2}$, the coefficients of self-supervised loss based on intra-channel common representations(auxiliary task 2).
-Figure 9 clearly depicts the performance of different combinations of ${\beta _1}$ and ${\beta _2}$ on different datasets.
+In this section, we first explore the two most important hyperparameters: ${\beta _1}$, which is the coefficient of hierarchical self-supervised loss based on cross-motif matching representations (auxiliary task 1), and ${\beta _2}$, which is the coefficient of self-supervised loss based on intra-motif common representations (auxiliary task 2).
+Figure 9 presents the performances of different combinations of ${\beta _1}$ and ${\beta _2}$ on three datasets.
 On the three datasets, the overall performance of the model is relatively stable, and it has a good tolerance for the selection of ${\beta _1}$ and ${\beta _2}$.
-The adjustment of the two parameters did not cause significant variation in performance.
-It is worth noting that the two metrics Precision@10 and Recall@10 have the same performance trends as NDCG@10.
-Due to space limitations, we will not list specific data.
+The adjustment of the two parameters does not cause significant variations in performance.
+Notably, Precision@10 and Recall@10 have the same performance trends as NDCG@10, due to space limitations, we do not present specific data.